Cornell North Campus: Ecology House

 Ecology House: The Hurlburt Residential College for Environmental Education and Awareness, commonly called Eco House, houses 96 students.
 Of these 96, approximately 45% are upperclassmen; 45% are freshmen; and 10% are transfers.
 The building has a large kitchen, several common areas (For both quiet studying and socializing), laundry facilities, and a bike room in the basement.

 The house has several committees and clubs.
 Steering Committee is the governing body of the house, meeting every Sunday to discuss house related business and vote on certain topics, and sponsors many events throughout the year, including Ice Cream Nights on Wednesdays, the Fall Formal, and the Spring Formal.
 Project Greenhouse is a Cornell-based club housed in Eco, which helps improve and maintain the self-built greenhouse in the backyard, while also sponsoring events related to plant sciences and awareness.
 They also run a composting program that every resident can easily participate in.
 Other committees include Eco Creates, an environmentally centered arts & crafts committee, Eco Adventures, which organizes outdoor excursions and indoor activities, and Eco Eats, which hosts baking competitions, themed house dinners, and the much beloved "David Attenborough Pancake Brunches", which consists of eating pancakes made prior and watching Planet Earth documentaries.

 Eco House is located behind the Africana Studies and Research Center.
 The residential building has three floors with two wings each, except for the basement which has only one wing.
 Eco House was originally a hotel; consequently, each resident enjoys the luxury of his or her own bathroom, shared only with one's roommate.
 Residents are also permitted to keep small, containable pets.
 Eco House has four Residential Advisors (RAs) and one Residence Hall Director (RHD).

 Before becoming Ecology House, the building was the Cornell Heights Residential Club, an off-campus residence for students in an experimental accelerated Ph.D. program, and the site of a 1967 fire that killed eight students and a professor.

-North Campus Housing Cooperatives

-Cornell-owned housing cooperatives in this campus area include Prospect of Whitby (228 Wait Avenue), Wari House, Triphammer Cooperative, 302 Wait Avenue, and 308 Wait Terrace.
-Students in cooperatives enjoy reduced housing costs while living in a community environment where they share household chores such as cleaning and cooking dinners for their residents.
-Student officers are appointed for each house, and active participation in household activities is encouraged.